 While some of the prices seem a bit high (for example, day tours in Western European cities typically run in the hundreds of dollars), they’re much more affordable when split with a larger group.

 The tour guides let you know the maximum number of participants per experience, typically ranging between two and ten people.
-You can see itineraries for each tour, along with a brief biography of the guide, including the languages they speak.
-Reviews are also available.
+You can see itineraries and reviews for each tour, along with a brief biography of the guide, including the languages they speak.

 Like many of its competitors, WithLocals describes itself as a “peer-to-peer marketplace” for locals to share their experiences and skills.
 To use the service, you simply enter your destination and the number of adults and children in your group.